liuhoo/CountCaddie/README.md

 # CountCaddie

 This is a iOS application to keep track of simple and advanced score statistics on the golf course.
+Currently runs on UserDefaults as temporary database.

 ## Inspiration